droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 * If the players do not suspect his true identity, Rictavio "reveals" that he is a secret agent of the Keepers of the Feather, a secret society dedicated to resisting Strahd.
 (His true name, he claims, is classified, for fear that it may lead Strahd to pursue his loved ones.)
 * If the players do suspect his true identity, Rictavio "reveals" that he is Arthur Sedgwick, a  former student of Van Richten from a land beyond the Mists, who followed Dr. Van Richten to Barovia when he heard the vampire hunter had gone missing.

 These are lies.
-A DC 18 Wisdom (Insight) check indicates that Rictavio's eyes flicker upwards for a moment before he gives the Keepers' name or Arthur's.
+A DC 18 Perception check to Sense Motive indicates that Rictavio's eyes flicker upwards for a moment before he gives the Keepers' name or Arthur's.
 If further confronted, Rictavio denies any additional allegations.
 "Believe what you will," he concedes, shrugging.
 "What you think is no concern of mine."

 Rictavio declines to share further information for fear that Strahd's agents might steal it from them.